-The active area is the transistor layer in a chip where all the switching takes place.
-Depending on transistor type, it is from five to 90 nanometers (nm) thick.
+The active area comprises all the transistor and interconnecting layers in a chip.
+In a CPU, it is where all the transistor switching takes place to execute instructions extracted from memory.
+Depending on transistor type, the active area is from five to 90 nanometers (nm) thick.
 In the future, 3D stacking of transistors will create thicker active areas because a chip will have multiple transistor layers (see

 CFET).
 See